spujadas/elk-docker/README.md

 **Note** – To configure and/or find out the IP address of a VM-hosted Docker installation, see [https://docs.docker.com/installation/windows/](https://docs.docker.com/installation/windows/) (Windows) and [https://docs.docker.com/installation/mac/](https://docs.docker.com/installation/mac/) (Mac OS X) for guidance if using Boot2Docker.
 If you're using [Vagrant](https://www.vagrantup.com/), you'll need to set up port forwarding (see [https://docs.vagrantup.com/v2/networking/forwarded_ports.html](https://docs.vagrantup.com/v2/networking/forwarded_ports.html).

+As from Kibana version 4.0.0, you won't be able to see anything (not even an empty dashboard) until something has been logged (see the [Creating a dummy log entry](#creating-dummy-log-entry) sub-section below on how to test your set-up, and the [Forwarding logs](#forwarding-logs) section on how to forward logs from regular applications).

-### Running the image using Docker Compose or Fig
+### Running the image using Docker Compose <a name="running-with-docker-compose"></a>

-If you're using [Docker Compose](http://fig.sh) (formerly known as Fig) to manage your Docker services (and if not you really should as it will make your life much easier!), then you can create an entry for the ELK Docker image by adding the following lines to your `docker-compose.yml` file (or `fig.yml` if using Fig):
+If you're using [Docker Compose](https://docs.docker.com/compose/) (formerly known as [Fig](http://fig.sh)) to manage your Docker services (and if not you really should as it will make your life much easier!), then you can create an entry for the ELK Docker image by adding the following lines to your `docker-compose.yml` file:

 	elk:
 	  image: sebp/elk